 How to connect an IP camera to a Hikvision NVR 5

-How to connect an to a 5, Adding to your Network Video Recorder (NVR) is a crucial step in any CCTV .
-Not only does it allow you to store and access all your recordings in one place, but it also simplifies camera .
-In this simple step-by-step guide, we’ll show you add cameras to a Hikvision NVR using the new NVR 5 web interface.
+How to an IP to a 5, Adding cameras to your Network Video Recorder (NVR) is a crucial step in any CCTV setup.
+Not only does it allow you to store and access all your camera recordings in one place, but it also simplifies camera .
+In this simple step-by-step guide, we’ll show you how to add cameras to a Hikvision NVR using the new NVR 5 web interface.

 banner nvr 5 0 728w364h